-The content in the reports is prepared by, or under the oversight of, the relevant subject matter expert for the relevant area being reported on, with input from the Company Secretariat team and the Corporate Finance team, as relevant.
+The content in the reports is prepared by, or under the oversight of, the relevant subject matter expert for the relevant area being reported on, and the Corporate Finance team, as relevant.
 Material statements are verified by relevant business managers and senior executives review the content for accuracy and to assess whether it is materially accurate, balanced and provides investors with appropriate information to make informed investment decisions.